-The tunnel workforce is anticipated to be accommodated on the mainland.
+The tunnel and feed gas pipeline workforce is anticipated to be accommodated on the mainland.
 Options that will be considered for the accommodation of these workers will include, residential properties, third party provided construction camp facilities, another form of accommodation facilitated by the project or TWAF, depending on accommodation availability.
-The dredge workforce will be housed onboard the dredge vessel.
+The dredge workforce will be housed onboard the dredge vessel, or will be addressed within the development of the early works and construction accommodation strategies.